Where are the best places in the state of South Carolina?

 - Little Mountain (Pop.
 219)

-If you’re curious enough, here are the worst places to live in South Carolina:
+If you’re curious enough, here are the worst places to live in South Carolina according to the data:

 - Walterboro (Pop.
 5,287)

-Detailed List Of The Best Cities In South Carolina
+Detailed List Of The Best Places To Live In South Carolina